Once-Daily Triple Therapy for Proven BP Reductions1-4

-BENICAR, AZOR, and TRIBENZOR are indicated for the treatment of hypertension to lower blood pressure.
+BENICAR (olmesartan medoxomil), AZOR (amlodipine and olmesartan medoxomil), and TRIBENZOR (olmesartan medoxomil, amlodipine, hydrochlorothiazide) are indicated for the treatment of hypertension to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including the class to which these drugs principally belong.
 There are no controlled trials demonstrating risk reduction with BENICAR, AZOR, or TRIBENZOR.

 Control of high blood pressure should be part of comprehensive cardiovascular risk management, including, as appropriate, lipid control, diabetes management, antithrombotic therapy, smoking cessation, exercise, and limited sodium intake.
 Many patients will require more than one drug to achieve blood pressure goals.

-BENICAR HCT is indicated for the treatment of hypertension.
+BENICAR HCT (olmesartan medoxomil-hydrochlorothiazide) is indicated for the treatment of hypertension.
 BENICAR HCT is not indicated for initial therapy.

 BENICAR, BENICAR HCT, AZOR, and TRIBENZOR can be used alone or with other antihypertensive agents.